Gandi/packet-journey/README.md

 # Packet-journey, linux router based on DPDK

-The purpose of this project is to provide an application capable of:
+The purpose of this project is to provide a **free** application capable of:

 * Switching many packets using the LPM algorithm
-* Make this switching scalable with the possibility of adding more packet queues/CPUs
+* Making this switching scalable with the possibility of adding more packet queues/CPUs
 * Learning routes from the Linux kernel using Netlink
 * Learning neighbors from Netlink, the kernel is refreshing them automatically
 * Being able to forward some packets to the kernel which will handle them (ARP, ICMP, BGP)
-* Rate limit ICMP packets that are sent to the kernel
+* Rate limiting ICMP packets that are sent to the kernel
-* Permit adding L3/L4 ACLs
+* Supporting L3/L4 ACLs
-* Permit gathering statistics and managing ACLs through a cli based on a unixsock
+* Gathering statistics and managing ACLs through a cli based on a unixsock
-* Make all those things configurable through a configfile
+* Being configurable through a configfile
-* Make it free

 Most of these features are based on various DPDK libs.